NBN outages and service status in Ulverstone, Tasmania

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Ulverstone, State of Tasmania
+NBN Issues Reports Near Ulverstone, Tasmania

 Latest outage, problems and issue reports in Ulverstone and nearby locations: